Hints & Tips

 N.B.
 Remember, pressure washers can be dangerous so NEVER turn them on when they are pointed at windows, your face or the neighbour’s cat, no matter how much you want to stop it pooing on your lawn.

-If you need impartial, expert help and advice on pressure washers or anything else, contact us on 0345 4588 905 (9am-5pm Mon-Fri & 10am-4pm Sat) and our friendly product advisers will be happy to talk to you.
+If you need impartial, expert help and advice on pressure washers or anything else, contact us on 0345 4588 905 (9am-5pm Mon-Fri & 10am-4pm Sat) and our friendly product advisors will be happy to talk to you.

 Enjoy your garden Drew Hardy